 A real world AI agent typically operates in a highly constraining embedding.
 Compliance with constraints, that is, exogenous conditions which permit some actions and prohibit others in particular states of the world, naturally interferes with the agent's skills learned by imitation or knowledge accumulation, and can even make learned behaviours irrelevant: a heavily constrained agent can be driven entirely or most of the time by constraints or rules of the game.

 To save the "reward is enough" principle one could argue that the agent's constraints can be incorporated into its innate knowledge.
 This, again, destroys the singular reward principle: constraints are \emph{always} specific to the problem and the function of the agent.
-An agent that follow constraints, as I demonstrate earlier in the paper, follows the specialised problem formulation rather than maximises a singular reward.
+An agent that follows constraints, as I demonstrated earlier in the paper, follows the specialised problem formulation rather than maximises a singular reward.

-\citeauthor{SILVER2021103535} introduce a relevant real world example of an agent operating in a changing environment where it needs to find a balance between innate and learned knowledge, but they do not go far enough.
+\cite{SILVER2021103535} introduce a relevant real world example of an agent operating in a changing environment where it needs to find a balance between innate and learned knowledge, but they do not go far enough.
 The balance between the learned and the imposed knowledge in a changing environment is one of the central problems in the development of real world artificial agents.
 Knowledge acquisition through imitation or trial and error and observation has its costs: internalising the agent's observables into knowledge requires time and computing capacity.
-In a quickly changing environment there is a limit on the rate of change with which the agent can internalize observations \emph{and} successfully act on the newly acquired knowledge.
+In a quickly changing environment, there is a limit on the rate of change with which the agent can internalize observations \emph{and} successfully act on the newly acquired knowledge.
 This limit depends on the complexity of the cognitive machine of the agent, its perceptual abilities, and the extent and dimensionality and granularity of its decision space.
 The trade-off between the costs of knowledge acquisition and the benefits of its use generally cannot be decided or optimized by the agent.
-In the absence of other inputs about the environment the relative importance of innate vs learned knowledge must be supplied externally or heuristically and is inevitably dependent on the agent's purpose, its function: it is generally defined by a problem formulation specific to the agent's objective and its environment.
+In the absence of other inputs about the environment, the relative importance of innate vs learned knowledge must be supplied externally or heuristically and is inevitably dependent on the agent's purpose, and its function: it is generally defined by a problem formulation specific to the agent's objective and its environment.